Kanye West Apologizes To Drake On Twitter

 West went on to apologize for his plans to release consecutive albums each week in June, by West’s description “stepping” on Drake’s own album release.
 “I was a bit ramped up doing 25 tweets a day TMZ happened shortly after,” explained the rapper as to how the June album rollout came about.

 West went on to say that he was particularly troubled by the events because their friendship was becoming close at the time everything began to fall apart.
-He talks about the disses that West’s artist Pusha T put out and expressed heavy regret that he allowed himself to be a part of the situation without taking the time to address the negativity being sent towards Drake.
+He talks about the disses that West’s artist Pusha T put out and expressed heavy regret that he allowed himself to be a part of the situation without taking the time to address the negativity being sent toward Drake.

 since we were building as friends and brothers I should have spoken to Pusha about the Quentin Miller bar.
 There should have been no songs with my involvement that had any negative energy towards you